 Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
 They will then distribute it evenly to the other crew members.
 The average contribution amount ranges between $20.00 and $30.00 per guest, per day.
 Cash is the preferred method of tipping.

 If you have any questions prior to leaving for your trip, we welcome you to call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah), or 801-266-2087 (within Utah).
 We’re happy to take the time to answer your questions.
 You may also contact us through e-mail at [email protected]

 IN THE EVENT OF EMERGENCY CIRCUMSTANCES THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS 435-564-3273

-The best place to eat in Green River after you get done river rafting Gray Canyon is Ray’s Tavern.
+The best place to eat in Green River after you finish rafting Gray Canyon is Ray’s Tavern.
 Ray’s is a true small western town bar rich in atmosphere and good food.
-They serve incredible hamburgers, pork chops, small salads and steaks.
+They serve incredible hamburgers, pork chops, small salads, and steaks.
 The Tamarisk Restaurant offers family dining with riverside seating.

 ONE-DAY RIVER TRIP CHECKLIST